kayalvaer/milestone3_kay-alvaer/READ.md

 ![Project Mock-up](static/css/images/usermanager.png)

 This project goal is to give employees of any organisation or a department in a company a core working space where they can share write and display their Epics or projects.
 This aims to allow employees to register themselves and create the project details , following the agile process of creating stories and epics and having a Scrum master and Project owner to manage the overall inputs.
 The system satisfies the CRUD functionality process.

+For future development i will restrict the kind of information that can be displayed to a non-user.
+The current information is safe for an inhouse platform, the system makes the other collaborating teams in a common organisation to be aware of the projects a certain department is working on.These helps also for better collaboration and they will know who to contact incase of related queries.

 This project is the third one, out of four Milestone Projects in the Full Stack Web Development Program I am attending at The Code Institute.